 Tax deductions, on the other hand, only lower the amount of your taxable income and do not provide a dollar-for-dollar reduction of taxes owed like the credits do.
-Still, all taxpayers qualify for certain deductions, such as the personal exemption and the standard deduction.
+Still, all taxpayers qualify for certain deductions, such as the standard deduction.
 In order to claim any deduction or credit, you will need some basic information, such as your filing status, the number of dependents you have and a list of your deductible expenses.
 You may need other documentation to support your deductions and credits as well, such as receipts for charitable donations you made during the year.

 Interest and dividend income